-On May 13th, student teams pitched their mobile apps before a panel of esteemed judges at the Innovate to Grow>showcase event.
-The 5th annual CITRIS Mobile App Challenge Demo Day at UC Merced then culminated with a celebration of the students’ progress throughout the semester and presentation of awards to the following teams: DRYVE and UpNote.
+On May 13, student teams pitched their mobile apps before a panel of esteemed judges at the annual Innovate to Grow showcase event.
+The 5th annual CITRIS Mobile App Challenge Demo Day, which took place during UC Merced’s Innovate to Grow showcase, culminated with a celebration of the students’ progress throughout the semester and the presentation of awards to the following teams: DRYVE and UpNote.

 - 1st place award of $5,000: DRYVE

 Originating at UC Merced in 2011, the CITRIS Mobile App Challenge empowers undergraduate and graduate students to develop mobile apps for social impact while fostering innovation, community service, and career development.
 Guest speakers, industry mentors, and peer networking help students move rapidly from idea to prototype over the course of a semester.